 The City is not aware of any local ordinances or policies which create unreasonable barriers to affordable housing.
 The City will continue to explore incentives and opportunities available for the development of affordable housing, and will continue to use local public resources for infrastructure improvements to enhance living conditions in low/moderate income neighborhoods.
 Efforts will continue to preserve existing affordable housing and create new affordable housing, through housing rehabilitation and new construction.
-To attract and stimulate housing development, the City is developing a Tax Increment Financing (TIF) policy, including residential TIF.
-Beginning in PY 2022, the City is providing direct homeownership assistance through CDBG to increase access to affordable housing for low/mod income homebuyer households.
+To attract and stimulate housing development, the City is working on creating a residential Tax Increment Financing (TIF) policy.
+Beginning in PY 2022, the City began providing direct homeownership assistance through CDBG to increase access to affordable housing for low/mod income homebuyer households.